 |8.||Olympus E-M10 II||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |9.||Olympus E-M10||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |11.||Olympus E-P5||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 |16.||Panasonic GX8||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |17.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

 It is notable that the E-M5 II has a hotshoe, while the ZS70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the ZS70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the ZS70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS70 was succeeded by the Panasonic ZS80.
+Both the E-M5 II and the ZS70 have been discontinued, but can regularly be found used on ebay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the ZS70 was followed by the Panasonic ZS80.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.